Load shedding

 What is load shedding?

 Load shedding is the controlled switching off of electricity in certain areas when demand for power exceeds supply.
-This prevents the entire grid from becoming overloaded and failing altogether.
+This prevents the entire power grid from being overloaded and failing altogether.

 In practice, this means that a power company or grid operator schedules which regions temporarily receive no power.
 You can think of it as an emergency measure to protect the grid from a total blackout.

-Although load shedding often occurs in countries with outdated or underfunded infrastructure, it can also occur in developed areas if, for example, there is extreme cold, fire or other calamities that disrupt energy supplies.
+Although load shedding often occurs in countries with outdated or underfunded infrastructure, it can also occur in developed areas when, for example, there is extreme cold, fire or other disasters that disrupt power supplies.

 What are the consequences of load shedding?